What Will Happen to R22 and How it Affects You

-It’s better to discuss pricing offers with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
-To avoid emergencies on a hot day, many of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
-If you’re thinking the same thing, then you’re in good company!
+It’s better to discuss pricing options with your HVAC provider if you’re concerned about cost.
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to manage an unexpected replacement.
+To avoid an emergency on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old AC before it breaks down.
+If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe

-If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s possible that your system uses the new, approved replacement refrigerant, R410a.
-However, units installed after 2010 could potentially use R22, so it’s best to check with an HVAC Expert.
-You can always find this and the refrigerant type by reading the nameplate on your condenser (the condenser is the outside unit).
+If your heating and air conditioning system was built after January 2010, the R22 phase out challenge may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
+However, units installed after 2010 could potentially use R22, so it’s wise to check with an HVAC Expert.
+You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).

 What do I do if my air conditioner uses R22?